ma1co/OpenMemories-Docs/hardware.rst

 | CXD900?? | Leo     | ILCE-7M3, ...           |
 +----------+---------+-------------------------+

+Starting with CXD90016, the DFE has an integrated ARM core (firmware in dfe.bin).

+In some cases, the DFE has a private DRAM.
+With Leo, the DRAM is even stacked on top (PoP).

+Note: The RX10M2 includes a DFE (CXD90027), while the RX100M4 does not.
+However, they share the same image sensor and almost exactly the same capabilities, except for thermals.

 Codec
 -----
+The optional codec IC is used to boost the SoC's video capabilities.

 +---------+--------+-----------------------------+
 | Chip    | Name   | Cameras                     |
 +=========+========+=============================+